 This work was supported, in whole or in part, by National Institutes of Health Institutional Development Award P20 GM103527-06 (to B. S. F.) and Grants DK039176 (to P. A. K.) and DK071349 (to P. A. K.) from NIGMS.
 This work was also supported in part by Clinical and Translational Science Award Grant UL1TR000117.

 Walton, R. Grace; Zhu, Beibei; Unal, Resat; Spencer, Michael; Sunkara, Manjula; Morris, Andrew J.; Charnigo, Richard; Katz, Wendy S.; Daugherty, Alan; Howatt, Deborah A.; Kern, Philip A.; and Finlin, Brian S., "Increasing Adipocyte Lipoprotein Lipase Improves Glucose Metabolism in High Fat Diet-Induced Obesity" (2015).
-Barnstable Brown Kentucky Diabetes and Obesity Center Faculty Publications.
+Barnstable Brown Diabetes Center Faculty Publications.
 2.